anasolomon/blog/readme.md

 ```
 will be using *express* for this app.js server and touch user input from a form with *bodyParser* and apply tiny scriptlets into the html with *ejs*

-I've created the app.get for the root route, about, contact and lastly for compose which also has an app.post because inside of it I have created a form:
+I've created the app.get for the root route, about, contact and lastly compose which has an `app.post` because inside of compose I have created a form:
 ```html
 <form action="/compose" method="POST">
     <div class="form-group">